Deciding between self-publishing vs traditional publishing is the big choice many authors are faced with in today's book publishing space.

 - Marketing may be up to you.
 Many publishers provide less support in marketing your book.
 For instance, marketing may be entirely left up to the author in many cases.

 Now that you understand traditional publishing’s pros and cons, it’s time to weigh the alternative in detail when it comes to how to self-publish a book.

-If you’re considering how to publish a book, it’s important to note the advantages and disadvantages of self-publishing.
+If you’re considering how best to publish your book, it’s important to note the advantages and disadvantages of self-publishing.

 - No gatekeeper.
 If you want to write and publish a book, then you can do exactly that.
-No need to wait on permission.
+No need to wait for permission.

 - A quicker process.
 It’s all on your timeline, so you can decide when exactly you’d like to write and publish your book, unlike with a traditional book deal.

 - Full creative control.
 You oversee the entire process, and book production is all in your hands.
 This means that if you have a specific vision for your book, you can execute it!